TheJacksonLaboratory/zarrdataset/docs/source/examples/advanced_example_pytorch_inference.md

 patch_sampler = zds.PatchSampler(patch_size=patch_size, pad=pad, allow_incomplete_patches=True)
 ```

 Create a dataset from the list of filenames.
-All those files should be stored within their respective group "0".
+All those files should be stored within their respective group "4", which in this case it correspond to a downsampled version of the full resolution image by a factor of 16.

 Also, specify that the axes order in the image is Time-Channel-Depth-Height-Width (TCZYX), so the data can be handled correctly